maikherbig/PyBox/README.md

 Python and dependencies can take day(s) and end in frustration or even capitulation.
 As a result, your code may not be used by others.

 Now comes PyBox: PyBox is Python in a .zip file.
-Just download it - unzip and run it (by double-clicking PyBox_0.1.0.exe)
+Just download it - unzip and run it (by double-clicking PyBox_0.1.0.exe) - Batteries are included.
+PyBox provides popular Python packages like Scikit-learn, Tensorflow (with GPU support!), Keras, OpenCV, Matplotlib, PyQt5, Pandas, NumPy and many more!
+PyBox is available for CPU and GPU.
+The GPU version comes readily equipped with CUDA.

 Within the unzipped folder you find lots of files: this is everything needed for Python to run.
 Don't touch!